Will You Regret Choosing Creative Freedom Over MONEY?

 Pursuing personal fulfillment and creativity does not always make you money.
 Don’t get sucked into AI-generated titles that lure you into the idea that it’s your fault for falling short because you’re not working hard or smart enough.

-Consider an alternative belief in which you have a more relaxed approach to life, are content with who and where you are in your creative endeavours, and are not concerned about monetizing your creativity.
+Consider an alternative belief in which you choose a more relaxed approach to life, are content with who and where you are in your creative endeavours, and are not overly concerned about monetizing your creativity.

 Perhaps you are adequately grateful for all your achievements and value inner peace and personal growth more than making money—and that’s okay, my creative friend.